 Despite all of this evidence, a doctor may still have to perform additional tests to eliminate the possibility of other diseases.
-Typically these will be blood tests to rule out Lyme disease, AIDS, hereditary disorders, or collagen-vascular diseases.
+Typically these extra tests are blood tests to rule out Lyme disease, HIV, hereditary disorders, or collagen-vascular diseases.

 - numbness or weakness, usually affecting one side of the body at a time

 - pain and vision disturbance in one eye